Denying a Conjunct

 Exposition:

-Negating a conjunction—"not both", which is sometimes abbreviated as "nand"—means that at least one of the conjuncts is false, but it leaves open the possibility that both conjuncts are false.
-So, if we know that one of the conjuncts is true, we may validly infer that the other is false (by Conjunctive Argument).
-In contrast, if we know that one of the conjuncts is false, we cannot validly infer from that information alone that the other is true, since it may be false as well (Denying a Conjunct).
+So, if we know that one of the conjuncts of a negated conjunction is true, we may validly infer that the other is false by Conjunctive Argument―see Similar Validating Forms, above.
+In contrast, if we know that one of the conjuncts is false, we cannot validly infer from that information alone that the other is true, since it may be false as well.
+To do so anyway would be to commit the fallacy of denying a conjunct―however, see the Exception section.

 Exposure: